varsha13152/tp/docs/UserGuide.md

 ### 4.5.5 Listing requests: `listreq`

-Shows a list of all the requests from all visitors.

-Format: `listreq`

-* Lists all requests from all visitors, showing request details and completion status.
-* Requests are displayed with their associated visitor information.

 ## 4.6 Memo a visitor : `memo`

 Add a memo into the visitor in the address book.